Back in the olden days, when you wanted to find a local tradesperson or professional you would grab your copy of the Yellow Pages.

 Your website is a showcase of what style of interior design you offer, and what sorts of services you offer.
 It can be really tempting when you are starting out to think that that you will serve anyone and everyone, but that's a seriously bad idea.

 Let's say you want to design modern country interiors.
 Your branding needs to show this: from the fonts you use to the colour schemes you choose, to the images that you present.
+We have a whole section dedicated just to branding in our Hub Insiders membership site (we take it that seriously) but for now there are a couple of online tools which will get you started to create a cohesive brand image;

 If you want to design modern country interiors then make sure that every image you have on your site fits in with that style.
 If you designed an art deco room for your friend as a favour, don't put those images on your website, no matter how impressive they are, as they send out a confusing message.